Lightnet/dhcraftrs/README.md

  * Bevy Engine 0.10.0  ( https://bevyengine.org/ )

 # Information: (work in progress...)
-  Still need to set up stand alone.
-To build sandbox world.
-As well some menu set up for test build them.
+  To build crafting and sandbox game base on minecraft.
+To play test how logic and module componets work in bevy engine in rust langauge.

+  Networking will be tested later once the some basic controls are working and building the world.

 ## Network:
   To develop server and client.
-For player to enjoy the sandbox world.
-One reason is that to develop permission system.
-One reason is handle user permission when entering the game to handle hacking and spam.
+For players to enjoy the sandbox world.
+One reason is that to have permission system.
+To handle users permission as there will be default settings.
+As well to handle hacking and spam.
 For editing and playing at the same time.
-It would required some default settings.
+It would required some settings build into logic server.

-  Simalar to chat group system.
+  Similar to chat group system.

+  There will be three more types.
+Admin, moderator, land/plots owners and players.

 ## Design:
-  To develop module component is not easy as every part is broke up to handle render and logics.
+  To develop module components is not easy as every part is broke up to handle render and logics.

 # Bevy Engine:
   If you learn from godot or unity engine they work simalar ways.
 As well javascript from react, solid and other frame work design.
 Module components that have common logic.
-Reason is simple to reduce loop by query filter components that are need in run time application to not waste cpu or gpu data.
+Reason is simple to reduce loop and render by query filter components that are need in run time application to not waste cpu or gpu data.

   It has basic or same logic like start up, mount, unmount, clean up and other simple logic.

   * https://bevy-cheatbook.github.io/

   Note there youtube, github, offical site examples are good start point but note that it might outdate or upate depend on the coder update it.
-Since it still in development and refine by the coder working hard to develop stable engine.
+Since it still in development and refine by the coders working hard to develop stable engine.

 ## logics:
  * resources set up assets